Core Solutions Blog

 EHR-Training

 Despite the clear benefits, barriers remain in adopting the electronic health record (EHR) in the behavioral health industry.
 The EHR has become the cornerstone of digital healthcare transformation, with benefits including improved safety and prevention of medical errors; effectiveness through better diagnoses; interoperability efficiency in team communications; and productivity refinements for providers.
-The lag in utilization in the industry is in part affected by low levels of computer literacy among staff in many sectors using an EHR, leading to poor usability and acceptance.
+The lag in utilization in the industry is in part due to low levels of computer literacy among staff in many sectors using an EHR, leading to poor usability and acceptance.
 However, well-executed EHR training programs can turn this around.

 The Benefits of an EHR Training Plan

+Even if you have the best EHR for behavioral health, you won't get far without proper onboarding.
 An EHR training plan ensures your providers and office staff fully understand the platform.
 There are many benefits to developing a training program for your EHR, including:

 Increased Accuracy